waiyanhein01/next.js-fullstack/next-course/README.md

 ## Route Groups

 This is for group of routes (eg. (auth) and (root)) if you don't want header and footer in auth routes you can create a routes with groups.Every single group must have `layout.tsx` and `page.tsx` if you want to customize layout of ui.

+### Multiple RootLayout

+This layout render with `route group` and if you use routes group, every single group has `RootLayout(layout.tsx)` but `page.tsx` must has one.
+Multiple layout must has html structure.

+#### Noted - If you use multiple layout page will be refresh.

 Sample Usage `(auth)` and `(root)`